FAQ, Financial Review Service

 I Understand I’ll Receive One Hour of Follow-Up Advice at No Additional Charge.
 Does This Have an Expiration Date?

 Yes.
-The expiration date is six months after we email you the 8-to-12-page financial review letter.
+The expiration date is six months after Ryan emails you the 8-to-12-page financial review letter.

 What If I Need Additional Financial Advice in The Future?